tannenba123/rOMT/README.md

 (b) VisIt 3.0.2 for flux vectors (open source)<br />

 ## Demo
 The original 3D MRI dataset (each of size 100x106x100 and in total 11 frames) is too time and memory-consuming to run on a typical desktop computer, so usually we put it on a CPU cluster with 40 cores.
-Even though it may lose lots of details and information, for the purpose of demonstration, we downsized the original sample data by 0.5 and reduced the data frames to 7.
+Even though some details may be lost, for the purpose of demonstration, we downsized the original sample data by 0.5 and reduced the number of data frames to 7.
 It takes about 70 minutes to run the sample data with default parameters on a computer with 2.6 GHz Intel Core i7 and 16 GB memory. <br />

 ### Instructions